publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schII/m__us_usc_t15_s2642.md

     (12) __School__

-        The term “school” means any elementary or secondary school as defined in [section 7801 of title 20][/us/usc/t20/s7801].
+        The term “school” means any elementary school or secondary school as defined in [section 7801 of title 20][/us/usc/t20/s7801].

     (13) __School building__